-Aneez Esmail is Professor of General Practice at the University of Manchester and Director of the NIHR Manchester Patients Safety Translational Research Centre.
-He was Associate Vice-President for Equality & Diveristy and Social Responsibility from 2005-2014.
+Aneez Esmail is Professor of General Practice at the University of Manchester and until April 2017, Director of the NIHR Manchester Patients Safety Translational Research Centre.
+He was Associate Vice-President for Equality & Diversity and Social Responsibility from 2005-2014.

 As a health services researcher he has published work in several areas of public health (prevention of cot deaths, epidemiology of solvent abuse, preventing paediatric admissions, the evaluation of telemedicine and patient safety).
 He has raised over £11 million in research grants, £1.4 million in educational grants and over £300,000 in consultancy fees over the last 20 years.
 He is currently responsible for a large area of work looking at patient safety in primary care and works collaboratively with researchers from North America, Australasia and Europe.

 He worked as the only Medical Advisor to Dame Janet Smith, the Appeal Court judge who chaired the Shipman Inquiry between 2001-2005.
 He played a key role in developing the recommendations which resulted in significant changes on reform of the General Medical Council, death certification and investigation, controlled drugs regulation and the regulation and revalidation of doctors.

 He is recognised nationally for his research on discrimination in the medical profession.
 Much of the work that he has carried out in this area has resulted in significant changes in recruitment, selection, monitoring and assessment of the medical profession.
 This work was recognised internationally with the award of a Harkness Fellowship and Visiting Professorship at Harvard University in 1997.
 He was offered but declined an OBE for his contribution to primary care and race relations in 2002.

 He continues to teach both undergraduate and postgraduate students and was made a Prinicpal of the Higher Education Academy in 2014.